comScore/ComScore-iOS-watchOS-tvOS/README.md

 Installation
 ============

-The ComScore iOS, watchOS & tvOS Analytics SDK can be installed in several ways.
+The ComScore Analytics SDK can be installed in several ways.

 CocoaPods
 ---------